History of Edmonton: Early settlement (1870–1945)

-Just prior to World War I, the real estate boom ended suddenly, causing the city's population to decline sharply—from over 72,500 in 1914 to under 54,000 only two years later.
+Just prior to World War I, the real estate boom and general prosperity ended suddenly, causing the city's population to decline sharply—from over 72,500 in 1914 to less than 54,000 only two years later.
 The high rate of volunteer enlistment to the army during the war contributed to the drop in population.

-The city slowly grew in population and economy during the 1920s and 1930s, until taking off during and after World War II.
+From that low point, Edmonton's population and economy grew only slowly during the 1920s and 1930s, (It took off during and after World War II.)

-The first licensed airfield in Canada, Blatchford Field (now Edmonton City Centre (Blatchford Field) Airport), commenced operation in 1926.
+The first licensed airfield in Canada, Blatchford Field (later known as Edmonton City Centre (Blatchford Field) Airport), commenced operation in 1926.
 Pioneering aviators such as Wilfrid R. "Wop" May and Max Ward used Blatchford Field as a major base for the distribution of mail, food, and medicine to Northern Canada; hence Edmonton's role as the "Gateway to the North" was strengthened.
-World War II saw Edmonton's becoming a major base for the construction of the Alaska Highway and the Northwest Staging Route.
+World War II saw Edmonton's becoming a major base for the construction of the Alaska Highway and its airport was an important station on the Northwest Staging Route.